What is private mortgage insurance (PMI)?

 If you’re paying for PMI, that cost won’t stay with you forever.
 Once you’ve reached 20 percent equity — either through paying down your loan balance over time or through rising home values — you can contact your loan servicer about removing PMI from your mortgage.

 By law, lenders must terminate PMI on the date that your loan-to-value ratio (LTV) is scheduled to reach 78 percent: that is, the outstanding balance on your mortgage is down to 78 percent of the home’s original worth/purchase price, and you own 22 percent of the home outright.

 How much does PMI cost?

 Here’s a look at how PMI might play out based on how much you put down, according to the Freddie Mac mortgage insurance calculator and the Bankrate mortgage calculator.
-These examples assume a $329,000 purchase price and a 3.25 percent interest rate, and do not account for homeowners insurance and property taxes.
+These examples assume a $329,000 home purchase price and a 6.89 percent interest rate.
+Note: the monthly mortgage payments in this table don’t include homeowners insurance and property taxes.

 |Down payment||5% down||15% down||20% down|

 - Your loan-to-value (LTV) ratio – How big a percentage of the home’s purchase price you’re financing, the LTV ratio, will impact how much you’ll pay for PMI.
 When you can only put up a small amount of cash, the lender is assuming a bigger risk, and your PMI payments will be higher to account for that risk.
 A loan-to-value calculator can help you derive your LTV ratio.